To avoid unnecessary complications after moving out, you must take care of a few key things before finishing up your tenancy.

-If you’re intending to leave just after your lease is up, you need to provide the notice required in your state.
-If you want to move out before your lease is finished, there may be some complications to work through with your property manager – including some potential additional costs for breaking the lease.
+If you are planning to leave after your lease is finished, you are required to provide the notice to vacate applicable in your state.
+If you want to move out before the end of the lease, there could be some complications to work through with your property manager, including a potential cost for breaking the lease.

-Once applicable notice has been provided, you’ll be issued with a vacate date.
-This informs you of the latest date that you can return the keys to your property manager.
+Once the notice has been provided, your property manager will inform you of a vacate date.
+This is the latest day when the keys should be returned to the property manager.

-You’re also required to continue paying rent until this date, regardless of whether you choose to remain living at the property until the final day or not.
+You are required to continue paying the rent until the final date, regardless of whether you have already moved out or not.

-Cleaning before you vacate should be an extensive process, not just a simple tidying up.
-Some of the fundamentals include:
+Cleaning before you vacate is an extensive process, not a simple tidying up.
+Some of the basics include:

-If you’re worried that you’ll forget something, or that you won’t complete the job to a satisfactory level – we’d recommend hiring professionals.
-Connectnow can assist with this process.
+If you’re worried about forgetting something or completing the job to a satisfactory level, or if you want to save time and effort, we recommend hiring professionals.
+Connectnow can assist with this process

-It’s worth considering this option to save yourself time and effort.
-If the property is left in insufficient condition after an attempted clean, professional cleaners are hired anyway – and the cost may be deducted from your bond.
+It’s worth considering this option – if the property is left in poor condition after an attempted clean, the professional cleaners will be hired anyway, and the cost may be deducted from your bond.